 At the middle and end of every semester, Second Stage opens an application form for directors looking to put on shows during the upcoming theatrical season.
 After we close the form to any further submissions, we meet as a staff to curate the next season.
-We are restricted by the school on the number of shows we can produce per semester, so we can only pick up to twelve shows to produce.
+We are restricted by the administration on the number of shows we can produce per semester, so we can only pick up to twelve shows to produce.

 + Performance Locations